 A conspiracy conviction can yield some pretty tough penalties depending on the underlying crime.
 You can be punished for both the conspiracy and the actual crime itself if, it were completed.
 For example, if you are charged and convicted of conspiracy to commit robbery and the actual crime of robbery, you may have to suffer the consequences of both.
 Additionally, in some cases if you are convicted of a conspiracy to commit a felony, you may have to serve a mandatory minimum sentence.

-Being accused of a criminal conspiracy is a serious accusation and can have a huge impact on your life.
+Being accused of a criminal conspiracy is a serious accusation and can have a huge impact on your life, including the strong likelihood of incarceration.
 If you are being investigated or have been arrested for a conspiracy to commit a crime, you'll need a strong advocate on your side.
-You can find one by contacting a criminal defense attorney for a free case review.
+Find a local, experienced criminal defense lawyer today.